mnelson4/yet-another-related-posts-plugin/readme.txt

 * not considering tags and/or categories in the Relatedness formula;
 * not excluding any tags and/or categories in The Pool.

+These options can be found in the "Relatedness" metabox which you can display from the "Screen Options" tab.
 All of these can improve database performance.

 If you are in the process of looking for a hosting provider whose databases will not balk under YARPP, I personally have had great success with [MediaTemple](http://www.mediatemple.net/go/order/?refdom=mitcho.com).